Warm Up With Purpose

 Building muscle requires spending quite a bit of time under heavy weights.
-Exercises like squats, deadlifts, push-ups (or bench presses), hip thrusts, rows and chin ups all allow you to lift quite heavy, and they all work quite a lot of muscles at once, making them good foundational exercises in a good muscle-building program.
+Exercises like squats, deadlifts, push-ups (or bench presses), hip thrusts, rows and chin-ups all allow you to lift quite heavy, and they all work quite a lot of muscles at once, making them good foundational exercises in a good muscle-building program.

-But the reality is that everyone who starts this program is setting sail from a different port.
+But the reality is that everyone who starts lifting is setting sail from a different port.
 You will have your own unique strengths and weaknesses.
 You might be great at one of those lifts, but totally unable to do another.
 If you “train your weaknesses and compete with your strengths,” you can build substantial muscle while also shoring up your weaknesses.

 While warming up is useful for getting your juices flowing, increasing body temperature, and getting your body ready for more intense work, the main purpose of warming up is to address your weaknesses and improve your lifting technique.
-That way you’ll soon be doing all your lifts with excellent technique.
+That way, you’ll soon be doing all your heavier lifts with excellent technique.
 Once you can do that, whichever port you started at, the world will be your oyster.

-The Structure & Principles of Warming Up
+The Structure & Principles of Warming Up Before Lifting

 This is why it’s called a warm-up!
 The increase in heat, blood flow and synovial fluid (joint lubrication) helps your joints move with less resistance, makes your muscles more pliable and gets the brain excited and ready to lift.

-Completing these objectives helps to decrease the chance of injury, improve your capacity to move better, lead to a more balanced body and will help you workout at a higher intensity.
+Completing these objectives helps to decrease the chance of injury, improve your capacity to move better, lead to a more balanced body and will help you work out at a higher intensity.
 This allows you to build muscle and reach your goals.

 One of the most common forms of warming up is static stretching.
-Stretching is not bad for you, however, there have been many studies showing that it decreases your ability to contract your muscles forcefully.
-So if you really love static stretching, avoid the long holds and make it more dynamic.
-Before you stretch though, it’s important to see what the position of your pelvis and ribs are as this can have a significant impact on your mobility and flexibility.
+Stretching is not bad for you.
+However, there have been many studies showing that it decreases your ability to contract your muscles forcefully.
+So if you love static stretching, avoid the long holds and make it more dynamic.

 A forward pelvis and flared rib cage can actually lead to a tightness in the hamstrings, lower back and shoulders.
 So just by doing a few repositioning drills, you can affect the tension in those areas.
 This provide increased range of motion, as well as more stability without putting any muscles to sleep!

-What Does A Good Warm Up Include?
+What Should A Good Warm-Up Routine Include?

-Here is a sample structure for a warm-up, with it’s associated objective:
+Here is a sample structure for a warm-up with it’s associated objective:

 - Postural exercises—Train weakness, broaden movement capacity